Periodontitis Treatment in the Triad of North Carolina

 The surface of the tooth and root are then smoothed out, or planed, providing a healthy surface for the gum tissue to reattach to the tooth.
 If gum disease is addressed at an early stage, patients typically only need to undergo scaling and root planing.

 As with any procedure, aftercare is fundamental for a proper recovery.
-To prevent future occurrences of gum disease, Dr. MacDonald recommends the following:
+To prevent future occurrences of gum disease, our experienced dentists recommends the following:

 - Regular brushing and flossing